MichalReznak/quep/README.md

 * Split results from correct shots if mirror is not used
     * Do not compare only the most common number when no mirror is turn on

-* Move extimpls to separate folder
+X Move extimpls to separate folder

 * NO: Extend with toffoli gate?
 (This is complex gate on a circuit)